mzmine/mzmine_documentation/docs/module_docs/featdet_resolver_wavelet/wavelet_resolver.md

 deviation ($STD$)
 or median absolute deviation ($MAD$) (see [noise calculation](#noise-calculation) and [noise window factor](#noise-window-factor)).
-The signal height ($S$) is determined by the peak height minus average of the two edges.
+The signal height ($S$) is determined by the peak height minus the average of the two edges.

 $$\text{Signal-to-noise} = S/N$$

 $$S = I_{peakTop} - \frac{I_{leftEdge}-I_{rightEdge}}{2}$$

 $$N = STD(Background) \text{ or } MAD(Background)$$

 #### Top to edge (SNR override)